At SAS, we constantly look through the lens of how technology can enhance learning and make it more personalized, collaborative, and relevant.

 - The school is a no-charger zone

-- Peer-to-peer (P2P) and torrenting softwares are not allowed
+- Pirated software, peer-to-peer (P2P)/torrenting softwares are not allowed

 Online Sharing Guidelines